Montenegro – quick travel guide

 General tips for traveling in Montenegro:

-• Mobile carrier – “m:tel” company is super cheap, 15 euro for 500GB of data.
-You can buy it right from the airport.
+• Mobile carrier – “m:tel” company is super cheap, 15 euro for 500GB data.
+You can buy at airport.

 • Transportation